kegesch/pakken/README.md

  * `[<int1>, <int2>]` means an array with under bound `<int1>` and upper bound `<int2`
  * `?` means optional -> `0` or `1` ()

+## Building
+Clone the repository and run `cargo build -p cli`.
+The binary can be found in `./target`.

+## Executing
+### Initiliazing a project
+Run `cli new <projectname>`.
+This creates a folder `projectname` with following files:
+ * `.pakken.ron`: This is the project file, containing project settings etc.
+ * `projectname.pkn`: This is the model file for Pakken.
+This file describes the model with the DSL.

+### Generating code for a target
+Run `cli gen <targetname>`.
+This will generate the file structure described by the target along with the generated code.
+It will also create a generator file `<targetname>.pgen` containing settings for the generation process.

 ## Roadmap
 - [x] Develop a DSL that suits the needs